Digital-Gravy/automatic.css-docs/docs/buttons-links/button-variables.md

 - `--btn-outline-text-color-hover`
 - `--focus-color`

-## Deprecated Button Variables

-The following variables are still loaded in the framework but are considered officially deprecated.
-You should stop using them on future projects and start using the new variables above.

-- `--btn-border-size`
-- `--outline-btn-border-size`
-- `--btn-pad-x`
-- `--btn-pad-y`
-- `--btn-text-style`
-- `--btn-text-size`
-- `--btn-weight`
-- `--btn-width`

 ## Example custom button

 Let’s say we want to create a button that shares all the same general styling as our default buttons but has a gradient background instead of a solid background: